beyond88/javascript-learning-101/README.md

 ```
 <p>If we click the button, we would get a TypeError.
 It is because this is not bound to the button, but instead bound to its parent scope.</p>

+3. When it makes your code less readable

+It is worth taking into consideration the variety of syntax we covered earlier.
+With regular functions, people know what to expect.
+With arrow functions, it may be hard to decipher what you are looking at straightaway.